-The progress bar shows marks in relative positions for the selected timing lights, including the grace periods (if Show grace is enabled in Settings; see below.)
-A vibration signal will be generated at each light change, including at the grace periods (if shown).
-A short vibration pattern may also be generated a few seconds before each signal.
+The progress bar shows marks in relative positions for the selected timing lights (including the grace periods if Show grace is enabled in Settings; see below).
+A vibration signal can be generated at each light change (including at the grace periods if shown); a short vibration pattern may also be generated a few seconds before each signal.
 (As club Timer, it’s easy to be so engrossed by the current speech that you forget to turn on the speaker’s lights!)

-If you press the BACK key, the app will (by default) warn you that the app will exit and shut down.
-If you need to switch to another app while the timer is running, press the HOME key instead.
-Then to return to Timer4TM, tap the APPS key to find it in the App Overview list.
+If you press or gesture the BACK key, the app will (by default) warn you that the app will exit and shut down.
+If you need to switch to another app while the timer is running, press/gesture the HOME key instead.
+Then to return to Timer4TM, press/gesture the RECENTS key to find it in your phone’s App Overview list.

 You can copy, modify, or delete these predefined timers to customize a set for the activities in your club or local contest.
-For example, you may find it convenient to create an additional timer for “Written Evaluation”, the 1-2 minutes of feedback or judging after each speech, or append the name of each speaker to a copy of the Speech timer.
+For example, you may find it convenient to create an additional timer for “Written Evaluation”, the 1-2 minutes of feedback or judging after each speech; or to append the name of each speaker to copies of the Speech timer.
 (See the Edit Timers feature below.)

 Tap the icons at the top-right of the screen to access the following features:

 Edit Timers displays the list of currently defined timers.
-Tap on one of the names to view or edit the time range in the Edit Timer form, or tap and hold to display the Copy and Delete shortcuts.
+Tap on one of the names to view or edit the time range in the Edit Timer form, or tap and hold a name to display the Edit, Copy, and Delete icon buttons at the top.
 Drag the Move icon (at the right end) up or down to move a timer to a new position in the list.
-And tap the BACK key to return to the main screen.
+And press/gesture the BACK key to return to the main screen.